aws/aws-rfdk/integ/README.md

     * Options required for the Deadline repository test component:
       * USER_ACCEPTS_SSPL_FOR_RFDK_TESTS - should be set to true.
 Setting this variable is considered acceptance of the terms of the SSPL license.
 Follow [this link](https://www.mongodb.com/licensing/server-side-public-license) to read the terms of the SSPL license.
     * Options required for the Deadline worker fleet test component:
+      * LINUX_DEADLINE_AMI_ID - set to the ID of an available Linux worker fleet AMI with Deadline installed.
-      * DEADLINE_AMI_ID - set to the ID of an available worker fleet AMI with Deadline installed.
+      * WINDOWS_DEADLINE_AMI_ID - set to the ID of an available Windows worker fleet AMI with Deadline installed.

 1. Execute `yarn run e2e` from the `integ` directory.
 This will handle deploying the necessary stacks, run the appropriate tests on them, and then tear them down.